eldoy/waveorb-site/app/markdown/about.md

 Waveorb is open source, totally free and MIT licensed.
 Use it for whatever you want without paying anything.
 The code is hosted on [Github](https://github.com/eldoy/waveorb) where anyone can read the source code, report issues and contribute.
 The platform is installed via [npm](https://npmjs.com), the standard package manager for [NodeJS.](https://nodejs.org)

 At the moment Waveorb consists of many smaller libraries and can be used for frontend, backend or deployment, as standalone apps or integrated into or alongside existing apps.
-If it's running Javascript your can use it.
-It is extremely versatile.
+If it's running Javascript you can use it.
+It's extremely versatile.

 ## Speedy HTML